Illusion of validity: Other examples

-Other cases where this phenomenon appears include job interviews, wine tasting, stock markets, political strategy.
+Other cases where this phenomenon appears include job interviews, wine tasting, prediction of prices in the financial international markets, political strategy.

 Causes

 The illusion of validity may be caused in part by confirmation bias and/or the representativeness heuristic, and could in turn cause the overconfidence effect.

 Among the factors contributing to the illusion of validity, according to Meinolf Dierkes, Ariane Berthoin Antal, John Child, and Ikujiro Nonaka, are "a person's tendency to register the frequency of events more than their probability"; "the impossibility of gathering information about alternative assumptions if action is based on a hypothesis"; a "disregard of base-rate information"; and "the self-fulfilling prophecy," or "a behavior manifested in individuals or groups because it was expected."